 Eight-Spot Moth

-(Amyna axis), wingspan: 20-25 mm.
+Amyna axis 20-25 mm wingspan.
 This moth is a species of owlet moth that is found in southern North America, from Florida to Arizona.
 It migrates north to Canada in late summer and fall.

 The larvae feed on several types of perennial plants, hibiscus, sunflowers and hackberries.
 Adults are on wing from August to October.
 Seen at TLCNP in November 2024.